 Team Support Workers provide specific support services to both foster carers and children and young people and have experience working with children in a variety of settings.
-Input is time-limited and solution- focussed to enable those supported to achieve personal growth and development.
+Input is time-limited and solution- focused to enable those supported to achieve personal growth and development.
 Support services can include occasional transporting, supervising contact and undertaking direct work with children and young people.
 Direct work covers areas such as the development of independence skills, educational support and preparation for employment and further education, self-protection, and risk reduction skills, and improving self-confidence and self-esteem.
 This list is not exhaustive, and all packages of work are bespoke to the individual needs of the child or young person, enabling them to aspire and achieve their best potential.
-Support Workers also run groups and activities for both looked-after children which provides them with opportunities to socialise, share experiences and derive support from their own peer groups.
+Support Workers also plan and run groups, activities and events for both looked-after children and foster carers, providing opportunities to socialise, share experiences and derive support from their own peer groups.